soipanhamisi/Stuff-on-knowledge-based-systems/README.md

 This repository contains a collection of projects and experiments focused on knowledge-based systems, fuzzy logic, and agent-based simulations.
 It demonstrates the use of rule-based expert systems, fuzzy logic controllers, matchmaking systems, and agent-based modeling.

+## Features

+This project showcases several key concepts in artificial intelligence and computational modeling:

+* **Knowledge Representation:**
+    * Demonstrates how to represent and reason with knowledge using rule-based systems.
+* **Fuzzy Logic:**
+    * Implements fuzzy logic controllers for real-world scenarios like fan speed control and sprinkler systems.
+* **Agent-Based Modeling:**
+    * Simulates agents in a 2D environment with random movements.

 ## Repository Structure

 ### 1. `labs.ipynb`